Summary

 Save as "TechFlow_Q1_2026_QBR.pptx"

 What Cowork produces: A complete 10-slide deck with formatted charts, styled tables, consistent branding, and speaker notes.
-The whole process takes about 3-5 minutes for computer use, or generates instantly as a python-pptx script.
+The entire process takes approximately three to five minutes for computer use, or it is generated almost instantly as a python-pptx script.

 Startup Pitch Deck (12 Slides)